std2main/bitwardenrs_heroku/README.md

   * All enviroment of heroku will be treated as enviroment of bitwarden_rs.
 * Forcely loggout after a while
   * Run heroku_set_rsa.sh to enable persistent rsa key.
+* App costs 24 dynos/day, aka it didn't sleep when idle.
+  * Mostly caused by requests of '/notifications' and '/icons', [see more](https://github.com/dani-garcia/bitwarden_rs/issues/126)
+  * Notifications are triggered every 4 minutes by chrome extension or desktop app.
+  * Icons are triggered if icon server url is not set to others.
+  * My method is to block them by Cloudflare firewall.